 The qualitative indicators will cover:

 The quantitative indicators are normalised and equal to the average impact of 1 EU citizen in 1 year (people emission equivalent).
 The quantitative indicator assessment scoring has some similarities to the BRE Eco-point approach.
-However the tool has a wider and more realistic holistic consideration of all isustainable and health implications.
+However, the tool has a wider and more realistic holistic consideration of all sustainable and health implications.

-In sum, the tool allows SSB to assist projects witht the selection of best sustainable products and building components for an optimal life-cycle sustainable design and build.
+In sum, the tool allows the Self-Sustaining Building Programme to assist projects with the selection of the sustainable products and building components for an optimal life-cycle sustainable design and build.
 This includes best ‘integrated’ technologies for location, site and building type ensuring a circular economy approach.